microsoft/BotBuilder-Samples/samples/java_springboot/05.multi-turn-prompt/README.md

 - Install [Maven](https://maven.apache.org/)
 - An account on [Azure](https://azure.microsoft.com) if you want to deploy to Azure.

-## To try this sample locally
+## To try this sample
 - From the root of this project folder:
   - Build the sample using `mvn package`
   - Run it by using `java -jar .\target\bot-multiturnprompt-sample.jar`

-## Test the bot using Bot Framework Emulator
+## Testing the bot using Bot Framework Emulator
 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

 - Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)